How to download ebooks

 - First you have to authorize an email address from which your Kindle can receive documents.
 Go to the Personal Document Settings section of the Manage Your Kindle page on Amazon’s website to set an Approved Personal Document e-mail address (consult Amazon’s documentation for the exact directions).

-- Create an email message from your authorized email address and attach the MOBI or PDF files that you downloaded in the “Purchasing and Downloading an ebook” section above.
+- Create an email message from your authorized email address and attach the MOBI files that you downloaded in the “Purchasing and Downloading an ebook” section above.

 - Send the email to your Kindle’s email address.
 (You’ll find this email address on the Manage Your Kindle page by clicking on “Manage your Devices” in the “Your Kindle Account” section.
 Each of your Kindles will be listed along with their associated email address.